openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 - Define K8s CRs
 - Define developer tools

-## Key o-ran data structures
+## Key O-RAN data structures
-`InfrastructureMonitoring Service API Alarms`, primarily deals with the following o-ran data structures during initialization.
+`InfrastructureMonitoring Service API Alarms`, primarily deals with the following O-RAN data structures during initialization.
-Comments for each attribute is taken from o-ran spec doc.
+Comments for each attribute is taken from O-RAN spec doc.

 Please note that this is not an exhaustive list but are here to help the reader get a feel for the Alarm specific data we are dealing with.